 Part of the Mediterranean diet is the simplicity of using fresh and quality local ingredients that are dressed with a drizzle of olive oil, a vinaigrette or other oil-based sauces that include herbs, nuts and vegetables or legumes.
 Some of the most common are balsamic vinaigrette, basil pesto, aioli, hummus, salsa verde, tzatziki and romesco.

 Try making your own creamy Greek tzatziki sauce in this loaded Jasmine Rice Greek Power Bowl using olive oil, Greek yogurt, grated cucumber, oil, lemon juice, garlic, dill, parsley, oregano, salt, and pepper with avocado for an extra touch.
+You can also try this recipe by preparing jasmine rice in instant pot.

 You can explore cuisines from around the world with Mahatma® Rice, the brand that unites cultures and cuisines with one thing we all have in common — hearty grains!